Rudzyansky/WTAntispam/README.md

 ### Reader
 Automatically mark as read dialogs that ids in `reader.txt` file.

+ATTENTION.
+This may not work in channels with many subscribers.<br>See more https://github.com/LonamiWebs/Telethon/issues/652

 ### Filter
 Automatically remove messages (for all) from dialogs using filters.